eleanorz/Website/writing/philosophy/Imperative.md

+> Society is always taken by surprise at any new example of common sense.
+> - Ralph Waldo Emerson

 # Imperative

 Kant proposed the notion of the categorical imperative, the idea that even without religion, there is a set of moral rules that societies tend towards.
 Unlike hypothetical imperatives, such as having to eat when you are hungry, categorical imperatives remain true regardless of the situation.